erreinoso/piano/README.md

 - Animations

-- Understand how to manipulate the DOM of a page and respond to user events.
+- Understand how to manipulate the DOM of a page and respond to user events

-- Using audio files
+- Using audio files and modes

+- Creating a button to handdle styles

 ## Tools 💻